Can I participate solo?

 Will the test set be released after the competition?

 Post-competition release will be decided and announced separately.
-The train and dev sets are available now under the MIT License.
+The public train and validation splits are available under the MIT License.

 Is this competition in-person only, or can I participate remotely?